-Terms and conditions of the space and its facilities
+Terms and conditions for use of the space and facilities

-• Eligible users of the Centre are alumni visiting the College who do not otherwise have access to alternative space on campus.
+• Eligible users of the Centre are alumni visiting Imperial who do not otherwise have access to alternative space on campus.
 This refers to alumni who are neither current staff members nor current students.

 • Users are permitted to use the free Wi-Fi via The Cloud or via an 8-hour guest access account, to be utilised within the Centre.
-Users utilising the ICT facilities in the Centre and accessing the College’s Wi-Fi must comply with the College’s Conditions of use of IT facilities.
+Users utilising the ICT facilities in the Centre and accessing Imperial's Wi-Fi must comply with the conditions of use of IT facilities.

-• The College may at any time, with notice (where practicable) close the Centre for any period of time in connection with any cleaning, repair or maintenance work or for reasons beyond the College’s control.
-Where advance notification of closure is practicable, such notification will be posted in the Main College Reception, the Alumni Visitor Centre and on the website.
+• Imperial may at any time, with notice where practicable, close the Centre for any period of time in connection with cleaning, repair or maintenance work or for reasons beyond Imperial’s control.
+Where advance notification of closure is practicable, such notification will be posted in the Alumni Visitor Centre and on the website.

 • The Centre can be used for business purposes; however, businesses cannot be registered to the address, nor can personal or business correspondence be sent to the Centre.